-The fragment of the coding region of the potato starch synthase gene gbss in sense and antisense orientation (as an inverted repeat, plasmid pAP4) is also expressed under the control of its own gbss promoter primarily in the potato tuber.
-In the genetically modified plants, the formation of a double-stranded RNA is effected, which causes inactivation of the endogenous transcript of the respective gene, thus inhibiting production of the GBSS enzyme.
+The fragment of the coding region of the potato starch synthase gene (granule-bound starch synthase, GBSS) in sense and antisense orientation (as an inverted repeat, plasmid pAP4) is expressed under the control of the potato's own gbss promoter primarily in the potato tuber.
+In these genetically modified plants, the formation of a double-stranded RNA causes inactivation of the endogenous transcript of the respective gene, thus preventing production of the GBSS enzyme.